izziaraffaele/grants-collect-module/README.md

 This repository contains contracts to run a Gitcoin grants round on Lens protocol.
 This module allows Lens users to apply to a Gitcoin grants round with their publication and receive contributions from any dapp that supports Lens protocol.

+This module is an experiment while playing with Kevin Owocki's idea of a quadratic funding social network posted [here](https://community.supermodular.xyz/t/sip-cohort-2-opportunity-2-quadratic-funding-social-network/94).
+Be sure to check out the discussion as it contains useful information on how this package works.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/izziaraffaele/grants-collect-module)

 # Getting Started